Spanish Tongue Twister –

-El Perro de San Roque is a Spanish tongue twister.
+El Perro de San Roque is a very useful tongue twister for learning how to pronounce Spanish R sounds.

 To make an ‘R’ sound in Spanish, the tongue needs to be touching the roof of the mouth just behind the bone that holds the top front teeth .